Artist

 Esagono 2 Electromantic (TJRS F003) 2007 unreleased studio and live tracks

-Apocalypso Electromantic (TJRS ???)
-2008 new studio album, as Esagono Concept
+Apocalypso Electromantic (TJRS F005) 2008 new studio album, as Esagono Concept

-A very rare album, Vicolo had a limited pressing (around 1000 copies in two or three different issues) and bad distribution.
+A very rare album, Vicolo had a limited pressing (around 1000 copies in two or three different issues) and local distribution.
+The label doesn't mention the year of release, but the cover drawing is dated 1978, decpite many official sources (including the CD booklet notes) say that it was issued in 1976.
+No counterfeits exist.

-It has recently been reissued on CD by Electromantic with a coloured cover, while the original had a black & white design.
+The album was reissued on CD in 2002 by Electromantic with a coloured cover, while the original had a black & white design.

 Vicolo - CD reissue